couchbaselabs/small-travel-sample/README.md

 - The script displays a warning along with the query id if some query cannot be matched with any documents.
 These query ids can be debugged for errors.

-- The exported documents can be found in `travelsample.zip`.
-These can be imported into a bucket in Couchbase.
+- The exported documents can be found in `smalltravelsample.zip`.
+These can be imported into a bucket in Couchbase using cbimport.

 ```bash
 ./cbimport json -c couchbase://localhost:8091 -u <username> -p <password> -b <bucket> -f sample -d file://smalltravelsample.zip